 Her passion includes teaching Integrated Marketing at the University of Chicago Graham School where she emphasizes the power of modern technologies and media to increase customer engagement, market response and measurable effectiveness.

-Marialejandra is Executive Director of Planning for Dieste, US.
+Marialejandra is Chief Strategy Officer for Dieste, US.
 She oversees Dieste planning group in Dallas, New York and Los Angeles.

 With more than 25 years of experience in strategic planning, Marialejandra has been involved in the development of marketing communication for companies in various industries including 3M, Chiclets Adams, Ford Motor Company, Mattel, Nestle, SAB Miller/AB InBev, The Coca-Cola Company and Warner Lambert.